Sections in this article

 Natal Moon's Strength and Sign

-A Moon placed in its own sign (Cancer) or exaltation (Taurus) in the birth chart tends to withstand Saturn's transit more resiliently than a debilitated or afflicted Moon.
-The Brihat Jataka of Varahamihira notes that a strong Moon confers emotional fortitude, which serves as a buffer during challenging transits.
+Think of your natal Moon like a foundation.
+A strong foundation handles pressure better.
+A Moon placed in Cancer (its own sign) or Taurus (its exaltation sign) in your birth chart tends to handle Saturn's transit more steadily.
+A weakened or afflicted Moon, on the other hand, feels the pressure more acutely.
+The Brihat Jataka by Varahamihira notes that a strong Moon builds emotional fortitude, and that fortitude acts as a natural buffer during challenging transits.

 Saturn's Natal Position and Relationship to the Moon